NBC Club Policies

 2. Unless you are using your own private oars, use Club oars located on the river side of the boathouse.

-5. All boats must be signed out in the boathouse computer before launching and signed back in with trip mileage upon return.
+5. All boats must be signed out in the logbook before launching and signed back in with trip mileage upon return.

 6. Boats should both launch and dock facing south.